We continue our Q and A with Dmitry Fesechko.

 Miniature painting can be very expensive and that could put off new people to the hobby have you learnt anything to cut costs?

 I think the best way to cut costs is not to spend a lot of money on many different paints.
-Just buy the most vivid because you always can make them dull, but you can’t make dull paints more vivid.
-You can also have one miniature for experiments.
-Try something new on it, if it works – use it on another models and leave this one for more experiments.
-And may be for extreme costs cutting try to buy just black and white paints and try to work in monochrome.
-Anyway it will give you priceless experience in future!
+Just buy the most vivid another may be costs cutting Anyway it priceless experience future

 How long do you spend on a miniature from start to finish?